fievelk/redis-docker-template/README.md

 # Sharing data between services using Redis

-This small project shows how two services can communicate with each other using Redis as their intermediary.
-This repository can be used as a simple starting point for studying or experimenting with more advanced projects.
+This repository shows how two services can communicate with each other using Redis as their intermediary.
+Feel free to use it as a starting point for studying or experimenting with more advanced projects.

 - Sender: sends data to Redis
 - Receiver: fetches data from Redis